AltheriaOrg/com.unity.addressables/readme.md

 This package currently tracks version `1.21.19` of the vanilla Addressables packages.
 Checkout a `multi-catalog` tag if you require a specific version.

+**Altheria Fork**: Due to our need to make multiple content builds for individual clients in a more efficient way, this fork has tweaked the MultiCatalog buildscript (and some other scripts) to allow for  overlapping asset groups to be included in multiple external catalogs.
+In other words: an environment or assetpack can be given to multiple clients.

 ## Notes before you begin

 1. This multi-catalog version of Addressables **does not support catalog and group updates** for subsequent builds!
 If your project requires content to be updated regularly and downloaded by your users without a new player build, then this package will not work for you.
 If you do require it, please consider implementing this feature in a fork from this repository.